The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 Early space instrumentation gathered data on the effects of 5.7 years (1984-1990) of space exposure on the Long Duration Experiment Facility (LDEF).
 Orbital altitude was 400 km, decaying to 286 km when it was retrieved.
 The optical coatings of the filters and mirrors aboard the spacecraft consisted of “soft” materials deposited by low energy (thermal) processes.
 These optical specimens were exposed to the dense concentration of AtOx at altitudes ranging from 180km to 650 km.
 Optical testing of the retrieved specimens contributed to the development of materials and deposition processes that provide higher stability when exposed to the space environment.
 Optical coatings and other materials in Low Earth Orbit (LEO) have more recently been exposed on the Materials International Space Station Experiment (MISSE-7).
 Samples included improved coating materials and high-energy deposition processes such as magnetron sputtering.
 [2, 3].

-Communications satellites, constellations of internet-of-space microsatellites that provide worldwide broadband internet access, and remote sensing satellites reside in LEO at altitudes ranging from 160 km to 2,000 km.
+Communications satellites, constellations of internet-of-space microsatellites for broadband internet access, and remote sensing satellites reside in LEO at altitudes from 160 km to 2,000 km.
 Medium Earth Orbit (MEO) at altitudes from approximately 2000 km to approximately 36000 km is commonly used for navigation systems.
 In the environment outside the earth’s atmosphere, damage to the properties of optical materials can result from exposure to the ionizing, particulate, UV and reactive chemical interactions.
 Since most spacecraft occupy LEO and MEO orbits, we concentrate on exposure effects in these environments.
 At higher orbits and entering into deep space, the contributions of solar and atmospheric influences diminish with distance, and high-energy cosmic radiation becomes dominant.
-The radiation environment in the more distant orbits: Global Positioning Satellites (GPS, 22000 km), Geostationary (GEO, 35700 km) and High Earth Orbit (various ~100,000 km) include solar emission, high fluences of trapped electrons, and fewer protons.
+The radiation environment in more distant orbits: Global Positioning Satellites (GPS, 22000 km), Geostationary (GEO, 35700 km) and High Earth Orbit (various ~100,000 km) include solar emission, high fluences of trapped electrons, and fewer protons.

 Damage from micrometeorite impact is another threat to optical surfaces, especially to solar panel arrays.
 The density of impacts depends on their direction and incidence angle at the surface.
 Thin glass covers cemented to the cell surface using radiation tolerant silicone cements protect against micrometeorite impact damage.
 The outer surfaces of the cover glass are coated with UV-reflecting wide-band AR coatings deposited by magnetron sputtering using radiation-resistant oxide compounds [3].